 But in reality, you may have minor leaks that admit a tiny bit of air.
 When kept upside-down, the bubbles will migrate down the lines and cause a mushy, changing feel when you get on your bike.
 If you notice that happening, then store the bike right-side-up until you can have the brakes inspected and (probably) bled.

 This isn’t a concern for cable-actuated discs, since they don’t need to be airtight in the first place.

 Which kind should you choose?

-Steep off-road terrain, frequent mud, and heavy cargo all point toward hydraulic disc brakes over mechanical.
-However, there are no hard and fast rules.
-Rim brakes can still work terrifically, and may be more practical if you don’t deal with those conditions.
+Remember, there are no hard and fast rules.
+Even rim brakes can still work terrifically, plus they’re cheaper and more practical if you don’t deal with steep terrain or foul weather.